NeutrinoZh/into-the-abyss/docs/Readme.md

 - **URP (VFX Graphs/Shader Graphs):** The Universal Render Pipeline (URP) is utilized along with Visual Effects Graphs and Shader Graphs to achieve stunning visual effects.

+- **Dotween**: Dotween is integrated for smooth and seamless animations, enhancing the overall gameplay experience.

+- **PSD Importer**: Utilizing PSD Importer streamlines the workflow by enabling direct import of Photoshop files, expediting asset integration and iteration.

+- **Bone-Based Animations**: Animations are created using bone-based animation techniques, offering fluid and lifelike character movements.

+- **Unity Ads**: Integration with Unity Ads provides opportunities for monetization through in-game advertisements, allowing for revenue generation while maintaining a seamless gaming experience.

 ## Tools and Workflow

 - **Code Quality with Dotnet Formatter:** To maintain high code quality and ensure a consistent coding style, we've configured a .editorconfig file.
 This file includes predefined rules for naming conventions, indentation, and other code formatting preferences.

+- **CI/CD with GitHub Actions and Game CI**: Continuous Integration and Continuous Deployment pipelines are set up using GitHub Actions and Game CI, automating the build and testing processes for efficient development workflows.

 ## Getting Started